|Oracle® Database Installation Guide

 Note:Oracle recommends that you create Oracle data files in Oracle ASM disk groups.
 Creating Oracle data files on an Oracle ACFS file system is not supported.
 Oracle ACFS can be used as an option only when Oracle ASM is configured.

 Oracle ACFS resources are not supported for Oracle Restart configurations on all platforms.
-Oracle ACFS drivers must be manually unloaded and loaded; Oracle ACFS file systems must be manually unmounted and mounted (after the Oracle ASM instance is running); Oracle ACFS database home file systems can be placed into the Oracle ACFS mount registry to be mounted along with other registered Oracle ACFS file systems.
+You must manually load ACFS drivers after a system restart.
+Oracle ACFS database home file systems can be placed into the Oracle ACFS mount registry to be mounted along with other registered Oracle ACFS file systems.

 Oracle Database Release Notes for IBM AIX on POWER Systems (64-Bit) for latest information about supported platforms and releases